egiberne/2025-my-hometown-homepage/README.md

 # Recap

-I am grateful to have completed the Hometown Homepage by applying key web development techniques:
+I am grateful to be able to start a homepage related to Hometown by applying key web development techniques:

 - [x] Controlled
 - [x] Implemented